Welcome to training day 4...

 Once you can hold it over that spot for a minute or longer guess what – you have done it!
 Your brain has just hard wired the required hand/eye/balancing control skills to hover a collective pitch RC helicopter.
 If you can hover at a few inches, you will be able to hover at a few feet or a few dozen feet.

-You won’t be high enough to do any damage if the engine does run out of fuel, but because the engine is likely set a bit rich, as it runs out of fuel, it will lean out first and start running very fast.
+You won’t be high enough to do any damage if the engine does run out of fuel and you have a tame pitch curve, but because the engine is likely set a bit rich, as it runs out of fuel, it will lean out first and start running very fast.
 This might cause you to panic and with this sudden increase in power it is possible to over control the helicopter and get it several feet in the air.

 The engine then runs out of fuel and if you are more than three feet in the air, the helicopter will most likely be damaged as it comes down pretty hard.